 - You are excited by the idea of forming an alliance with the regenerative power of nature

-- You are open to the magic of ritual and other spiritual practices
+- Your heart is open to ritual and other spiritual practices

 - You find satisfaction and meaning in being able to give to the earth

 The course is not for you if

 - You are closed to a spiritual perspective